 TRADITIONAL BANK FINANCING

 Cape Breton has a local presence for each of Canada’s major financial institutions.
 Listed below is a complete list of Cape Breton banks and credit unions.
-Nova Scotia’s credit unions in partnership with Nova Scotia Cooperative Council and the Government of Nova Scotia, are offering a small business loan program to assist immigrants interested in starting, expanding or buying a business.
-Through a similar partnership, credit unions are also offering a small business financing program to assist local entrepreneurs in business development.
+Nova Scotia’s credit unions in partnership with Nova Scotia Cooperative Council and the Government of Nova Scotia, offer support and promotes co-ops and credit unions by providing education, marketing and representation to government and industry.

 For additional information on business financing please click on one of the following links: